 My current research is focused primarily on the relationship between responsibility and awareness, where the guiding question is whether blameless ignorance excuses.
-The answer to this question has implications for the epistemic condition on tracing, whether culpable ignorance can mitigate blameworthiness, and skepticism about moral responsibility and blameworthiness more generally.
+The answer to this question has implications for the epistemic condition on tracing, whether culpable ignorance can mitigate blameworthiness, and skepticism about blameworthiness more generally.
 I have also written on the relationship between voluntariness and responsibility as well as the ethics of blame.
 Below are some papers I’ve published on these topics.